-2.2.3.1.5 (Updated Section) SMB2\TRANSPORT\CAPABILITIES
+2.2.3.1.5 SMB2\TRANSPORT\CAPABILITIES

 The SMB2\TRANSPORT\CAPABILITIES context is specified in an SMB2 NEGOTIATE request to indicate transport capabilities over which the connection is made.
-The server MUST ignore the context on receipt.
 The format of the data in the Data field of this SMB2\NEGOTIATE\CONTEXT is as follows.

-ReservedFlags (4 bytes): This field SHOULD be set toMUST contain zero and is ignored on receipt.or more of the following values.
+Flags (4 bytes): This field MUST contain zero or more of the following values.